funnymania/Progressive-Web-Assembly-App/docs/reviewMevent02.md

 [] - queue entry should not grow completely freely (will take up most of screen if other entries are empty

 Code
+[] - Push updates to user from PWA
 [] - Read from localStorage to save values, not the backingData.
 [] - share-url-box should be a general box for pop-up dialogs [] - scss for setting variables (like background-color = black, etc)